kby-ai/.github/profile/README.md

 🍿 Fun facts - what does your team eat for breakfast?
 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->
-KBY-AI offers SDKs for face recognition, liveness detection, and id document recognition.
+KBY-AI Technology is a team of experts dedicated to providing state-of-the-art software development kits for biometric authentication.
+Our team provides face recognition, liveness detection, and ID document recognition SDKs for various platforms such as Android, iOS, Windows, and Linux.

-Our expertise lies in machine learning, with a focus on computer vision technologies such as license plate recognition, super resolution, image segmentation, palm vein/print recognition, and object detection.
+With over 8 years of research and development in face recognition and liveness detection algorithms, we have a solid foundation to pursue a career in the field of biometric authentication.
+Our team has a deep understanding of deep learning and machine learning technologies, which enables us to develop highly accurate and efficient products.

-Our experienced team is skilled in developing deep learning products, improving their accuracy, and optimizing their speed on mobile and embedded devices.
+We are proud to have a team of skilled engineers who have expertise in developing deep learning products, improving their accuracy, and optimizing their speed on mobile and embedded devices.
+Our team members have a passion for technology and are constantly striving to improve our products and services.

-We are actively seeking opportunities to develop machine learning technologies and also offer Android/iOS app development and web application development services.
+In summary, KBY-AI Technology is a team of dedicated professionals who are committed to providing innovative and reliable biometric authentication solutions.
+Our experience in face recognition, liveness detection, and ID document recognition, combined with our expertise in deep learning, allows us to deliver cutting-edge products that meet the needs of our clients.
 Please contact us:
 ```
 Email: contact@kby-ai.com